michaelBielang/fintech-ML/README.md

 If your maven configuration does not import dependencies automatically please do so manually.

-To verify a proper setup please execute lifecycle `verify` in maven.
+To verify a proper setup please execute maven's lifecycle `verify`.
 It should state: `BUILD SUCCESS`

 To finally execute this application run the main function within the `AlgorithmicTradingApplication.class`